My writing interests are general, with expertise in science, history, biographies, and “how-to” topics. I have written over seventy books.

 Governor of Georgia

 On January 12, 1971, Carter became the 76th Governor of Georgia.
 While many conservative voters felt betrayed by his confident speech on the end of racial segregation and social injustice, Carter became popular in the United States as a progressive governor of a “New South”.
+“I say to you quite frankly,” he said in his Inaugural Address “that the time for racial discrimination is over.”

 One of his first measures in the office was to grow the governor’s authority and reduce the influence of the state government, implementing a new organization.
 However, his priority was civil rights.
 He focused on expanding the number of black employees in state agencies and he developed new education policies for children from poor communities, mentally challenged children, and convicts.
 He set new rules for the appointment of judges and state government officials, which were based on direct merit and not political influence as before.